Dutch Elm Disease Hits Eastbourne: Infected Tree Removed Near Ice Cream Parlour

-Tree surgeons removed a Dutch Elm Disease-infected tree from outside the Eastbourne Heritage Centre, opposite the popular local food and ice cream parlour “Favaloso,” yesterday afternoon (January 23).
+Tree surgeons chopped down a Dutch Elm Disease-infected tree outside Eastbourne Heritage Centre yesterday afternoon (January 23).
+The tree stood opposite the popular “Favaloso” food and ice cream parlour.

-East Sussex County Council, which is in charge of managing Dutch elm disease in the county, is currently reviewing a second tree.
+East Sussex County Council, responsible for managing Dutch elm disease in the region, is now inspecting a second tree to prevent further spread.

-According to East Sussex County Council, Sussex now has the world’s only mature English elm population.
+• East Sussex now boasts the world’s only mature English elm population, says the council.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.